On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Mathematical Preliminaries

 \subsection{Multiplier Classes}

-In this section, we will define general classes of Fourier multiplier operators that characterize the regularity and growth properties of the multiplier operators $m(D)$, $p(D)$, $\om(D)$ and $\nu(D)$ that feature in the model \eqref{eq:dgsqg} and our main results.
+In this section, we {identify a minimal set of assumptions that} define general classes of Fourier multiplier operators which characterize the regularity and growth properties of the multiplier operators $m(D)$, $p(D)$, $\om(D)$ and $\nu(D)$ that feature in the model \eqref{eq:dgsqg} and our main results.
 A central preoccupation of this article is in identifying the precise interrelation between these operators in establishing local well-posedness (in the sense of Hadamard).
 Indeed, we deconstruct the various effects arising from the dissipative operator, $m(D)$, and the operator $p(D)$ which multiplicatively modifies the constitutive relation between the advecting velocity field and the transported scalar in such a way that provides either regularization or de-regularization.
 To carry out this ``deconstructive analysis," we introduce the operators $\om(D)$ and $\nu(D)$.
 On an intuitive level, the role of these operators can be described as follows:

 {Ultimately, the multiplier $\om(D)$ enables an additional degree of flexibility for the local existence theory.
-In particular, it allows us to accommodate additional logarithmic losses of derivatives in the initial data without leaving the setting of borderline regularity; one of the main observations represented by our results is that this effect can be balanced by appropriately adjusting the regularizing or singularizing effects of the constitutive law or dissispation.} On the other hand, the multiplier $\nu(D)$ enables us to quantify the regularizing mechanism of the dissipation operator.
+In particular, it allows us to accommodate additional logarithmic losses of derivatives in the initial data without leaving the setting of borderline regularity; one of the main observations represented by our results is that this effect can be balanced by appropriately adjusting the regularizing or singularizing effects of the constitutive law or dissipation.} On the other hand, the multiplier $\nu(D)$ enables us to quantify the regularizing mechanism of the dissipation operator.
 The precise inter-relation between these operators that admit well-posedness of the corresponding active scalar transport system are stated in our main theorems in \cref{sect:main:results}.